 Macros and Templates

-- Create and use a simple Macro which records repetitive tasks in Excel.
+- Creating and using a simple Macro to record repetitive tasks in Excel.

-- Create a template for files you use frequently.
+- Creating a template for files used frequently.

-- Show your data with the new enhanced chart layouts and styles to make charts more lively and informative.
+- Display data with the new enhanced chart layouts and styles, which make charts more informative.

-- Create tiny charts called Sparklines that provide a visual representation of your data in Office 2010.
+- Creating tiny charts, called Sparklines, that provide a visual representation of your data.